inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 curl -w '\n' -XGET http://localhost:9130/_/proxy/tenants/diku/modules ...
 }, {
-  "id" : "okapi-5.1.2"
+  "id" : "okapi-5.3.0"
 } ]
 ```

-If you are starting with a complete platform of Orchid, you will see 9 Edge modules, 59 Frontend modules (folio_\*), 65 Backend modules (mod-\*) and the Poppy version of Okapi (5.1.2).
+If you are starting with a complete platform of Orchid, you will see 9 Edge modules, 59 Frontend modules (folio_\*), 65 Backend modules (mod-\*) and the Quesnelia version of Okapi (5.3.0).

 ### II.iii) Pull module descriptors from the central registry